'Downtown Miami's Largest Office Party' Returns Thursday As Corporate Run Kicks Off From Bayfront Park

 The 5K (3.1 mile) run/walk kicks off from Bayfront Park at 6:45 p.m.
 Click here for directions and parking.

-There will be a number of road closures for the race beginning at 2:00 p.m.READ MORE: Traffic Alert: Expect Delays On I-95 NB Near Ives Dairy Rd Due To a Fatal Crash
+There will be a number of road closures for the race beginning at 2:00 p.m.READ MORE: Georgia Doctor Thomas Wyatt Accused Of Molesting Boys Charged In Miami-Dade

 Here is the schedule of road closures: